 Polarn O. Pyret (PO.P) is one of Sweden's most valued children's wear brands.
 Their new customer-focused omni-channel solution has paved the way for continued success among parents who want to buy long-lasting clothes for their loved ones.

 Avensia delivered the technical implementation and has been working with the digital strategy, together with parent company Retail and Brands (RNB) and Polarn O. Pyret.

 Customer needs as the foundation

 In modern digital commerce it is essential to use customer needs as the foundation of your business, and to create synergies between the physical store and online channels.
 When building their new site, Polarn o.
 Pyret put a lot of effort in giving their customers a better and more relevant purchase experience, according to their specific needs and preferences.
 The new solution is built on Episerver’s e-commerce platform, and Avensia Storefront enables integration between the ERP and the digital experience.
-Avensia’s framework SCOPE is used to optimize performance and makesne of the fastest sites in the Nordics.
+Avensia’s framework Storefront Nitro is used to optimize performance and makesne of the fastest sites in the Nordics.

 "We know how frustrating it can be to wait for slow websites to load", says Petra Stenecker, Marketing & E-com Director.
 "Therefore we have focused on creating a fast and user-friendly website.
 We want to give our customers the same feeling of quality when they visit our homepage, as they get from the products they buy from us".

 Future-proof is a keyword that defines the PO.P way of working.
 First of all, the products are manufactured with high quality and durability, according to the PO.P motto "three kids in every garment".
 PO.P has taken that concept one step further by giving the customers a platform for selling and buying used PO.P garments on the website.